base/base/docs/specs/protocol/rollup-node-p2p.md

 3. Pull records from the DiscV5 module when looking for peers
 4. Check if the record contains the `opstack` entry, verify it matches the chain ID and current or future fork number
 5. If not already connected, and not recently disconnected or put on deny-list, attempt to dial.

+#### Execution Layer Structure

+The Ethereum Node Record (ENR) for an Optimism execution node must contain the following values, identified by unique keys:

+- An OpStack (`opel` field) L2 network identifier.

+The EL uses a different key from the CL in order to stop EL and CL nodes from connecting to each other.

+The `opel` value is encoded as a single RLP `bytes` value, the concatenation of:

+- chain ID (`unsigned varint`)
+- fork ID (`unsigned varint`)

 ### LibP2P